MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/guest-access-checklist.md

 ---

-Teams Guest Access checklist
+Teams guest access checklist
 ==========================================

-Use this checklist to help you enable and configure the Guest Access feature in Microsoft Teams according to the preferences of your organization.
+Use this checklist to help you enable and configure the guest access feature in Microsoft Teams according to the preferences of your organization.

 ## Understand the limitations for guests